Ziyad-Mohamed/Bank_Management_System/README.md

 ---

 ---

 ## 🚀 How It Works

 1. Create account objects (Saving or Current)
-2. Add accounts to the system
+2. Add them to the system
 3. Perform operations:
    - Deposit
    - Withdraw